JuliaLang/www.julialang.org/manual/methods/index.md

     false

 This kind of definition of function behavior by dispatch is quite common — idiomatic, even — in Julia.
-Method type parameters need not only be used as the types of parameters: they can be used anywhere a value would be in the signature of the function or body of the function.
+Method type parameters are not restricted to being used as the types of parameters: they can be used anywhere a value would be in the signature of the function or body of the function.
 Here's an example where the method type parameter `T` is used as the type parameter to the parametric type `Vector{T}` in the method signature: